Linear spawning/rearing habitat model

 rearing

-on spawning stream OR downstream of spawning stream OR
+downstream of spawning segment OR

 on a tributary downstream of spawning and beginning within 10m of the tributary OR